gfldex/raku-shell-piping/README.md

 text grouped by the shell command names.
 When an `Int` is mixed in, only that many lines will be captured.

+The command line will be clipped at 180 characters.
+This limit can be changed by setting `$*max-exitcode-command` to any `Int` or `Inf`.

 ### X::Shell::NoExitcodeYet

 Will be thrown if `.exitcodes` is accessed before the pipe finished.
 Please